appgate/fp/README.md

 The Appgate FP Github space is an enterprise contribution to the developer's community concerning Appgate FP products.
 You will find different topics information such as:
-* Implementation examples of DetecID SDK wrappers on some hybrid mobile app platforms.
+* Implementation examples of DetecID SDK and Detect Safe Browsing SDK wrappers on some hybrid mobile app platforms.

 Appgate FP is a product from [Appgate Cybersecurity, Inc.](https://www.appgate.com/).